Who is Consumer Adjustment Company?

 - It is a violation of federal law for Consumer Adjustment Company to report inaccurate or incomplete information about you.

-- Consumer Adjustment Company may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- Consumer Adjustment Company cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-- Consumer Adjustment Company must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- Consumer Adjustment Company must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-- Consumer Adjustment Company cannot threaten to have you arrested or imprisoned over unpaid debts.
+- Consumer Adjustment Company cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove Consumer Adjustment Company From Your Credit Report Today!